-- Total housing units in the region increased by 2.91% which was slightly lower than the national increase of 3.14% - Homeownership increased by 5.44% in the region, as compared to 5.7% nationally. - Rental housing became less affordable in St. Bernard and St. Tammany Parishes, while it became more affordable elsewhere in the region.
-Plaquemine's Parish experienced a significant decrease in cost burdened housing units, likely due to the effects of Hurricane Ida.
+- Total housing units in the region increased by 2.91% which was slightly lower than the national increase of 3.14% - Homeownership increased by 5.44% in the region, as compared to 5.7% nationally. - Rental housing became less affordable in St. Bernard and St. Tammany Parishes, while it became Plaquemine's Parish experienced a significant decrease in cost burdened housing units, likely due to the effects of Hurricane Ida.